 Such an incident is a consequence of the real estate broker not fully protecting the seller's interests.
 Follow these tips to minimize this type of situation:

-• Require the potential buyer to deposit enough money upfront to secure the deal and your client's position.
+- Require the potential buyer to deposit enough money upfront to secure the deal and your client's position.
 Set the deposit amount high enough so that the buyer cannot purchase another property until both parties' interests are protected.
 Not everyone would back out of a deal where they have put down EUR 5 000 or EUR 10 000.
 This amount can also be calculated as % of the sale value of the property.

-• Take note of where the buyer's financing is coming from.
+Unfortunately there are estate agents who agree to take a 1 000 EUR deposit, which can be a very wrong move. - Take note of where the buyer's financing is coming from.
 Ask him to provide you with proof of credit approval.
 You need to make sure he can actually afford the property within up to two weeks of accepting the terms of the deal.

-• Remember, at every step of the process, you must protect the interests of your client - the seller.
+- Remember, at every step of the process, you must protect the interests of your client - the seller.
 Put specific clauses in the purchase and sale agreement that serve them.